yanns/octopress/source/_posts/2015-12-07-review-of-essential-slick.markdown

 I had the pleasure to review the book "[Essential Slick](http://underscore.io/books/essential-slick/)" about [Slick 3](http://slick.typesafe.com/).

-I really appreciated the lecture.
+I really enjoyed reading it.
 For anyone starting a project with Slick, I highly recommend this book, in particular to learn about:

 - how to build queries that can be composed and re-used
 - how to structure the code